mongodb/specifications/source/auth/auth.rst

         resolution, if applicable.

-Drivers MUST NOT send a PrincipalStepRequest when performing automatic authentication or when there is a cached IdPServerResponse .
+Drivers MUST NOT send a PrincipalStepRequest when performing automatic authentication or when there is a cached IdPServerResponse.
 Drivers must instead  use ``saslStart`` with a JwtStepRequest.

 Speculative Authentication
 ```````````````````````````````````